 AkashaCMS handles both site-wide CSS and JavaScript, as well as per-page CSS and JavaScript.
-It is encouraged that page layout templates use the <ak-stylesheets>, <ak-headerJavaScript>, and <ak-footerJavaScript> custom tags to load CSS and JavaScript into a page.
+Both are handled by using the <ak-stylesheets>, <ak-headerJavaScript>, and <ak-footerJavaScript> custom tags.

 Installing the GridJS package